Comunisti col Rolex

-Comunisti col Rolex is a collaborative album by Italian hip hop artists J-Ax and Fedez, released in January 2017 by Sony Music Italy and Newtopia.
+Comunisti col Rolex is a collaborative studio album by Italian rappers J-Ax and Fedez.
+It was released on 24 January 2017 through Sony Music and Newtopia.

 Release

 In an interview in 2016, Fedex and J-Ax revealed they had planned an album of 30 duets with a variety of successful artists, both Italian and international.

 The album was preceded by the singles "Vorrei ma non posto", which became a hit during the summer of 2016, and "Assenzio", released in November 2016.
 On 21 November 2016, the duo revealed the title of the album, and on 9 December the release date and tracklist, alongside the list of stars featuring on the album were announced.
 "Piccole cose" was released as the album's third single on 20 January 2017, while "Senza pagare", featuring T-Pain, was released as the album's fourth single on 20 May 2017.

 Title

 According to the artists, the title Comunisti col Rolex originated from "an insult, which we wanted to turn into a merit: to say that in Italy you can still get rich honestly, and that is a beautiful thing."